Campaigners blockade defence company site in solidarity with Palestinians

 The demonstrators in Glasgow, who are not affiliated to any particular group, claim that BAE Systems produces components for the F-35 combat aircraft used by Israel.

-BAE Systems said it operates under the tightest regulation and complies “fully with all applicable defence export controls”.
+BAE Systems said they comply fully with all applicable defence export controls.

 At one of the gates to the site the activists, who are Glasgow residents, stood holding a banner that said “Stop Arming Israel” and chanted “from the river to the sea, Palestine will be free”.